-Basic processes in mathematics, problems, and exercises develop proficiency in quantity-oriented operations.
+(3-0-3) Basic processes in mathematics, problems, and exercises develop proficiency in quantity-oriented operations.
 Management-oriented materials are included to introduce mathematics as a tool in management decision-making.
 Corequisite: None.

 Prerequisite: READ 0099 or a minimum reading CPE score of 75 and MATH 0099.
-Offered: On demand.

-- BUSA 1100 Financial Planning and Investment Management (2-0-2)Provides the foundation for studying and applying personal financial planning techniques for a lifetime.
+1100 Financial Planning and Investment Management BUSA (2-0-2)

+Provides the foundation for studying and applying personal financial planning techniques for a lifetime.

 Corequisite: Minimum COMPASS reading score of 78 or enrollment in READ 0099.

-Prerequisite: None.
-Offered: All semesters. - BUSA 1105 Introduction to Business (3-0-3)An integrative study of the functional areas of business (finance, operations, marketing, human resources, etc.).
+BUSA 1105 Introduction to Business (3-0-3)An integrative study of the functional areas of business (finance, operations, marketing, human resources, etc.).
 Corequisite: Minimum COMPASS reading score of 78 or enrollment in READ 0099.
 Prerequisite: None.
-Offered: Fall, Spring.
+Offered: Fall.
+Spring.